 How Much Renters Insurance Do I Need in Alabama?

-Renters insurance isn't required by law in Alabama, but most landlords require at least $100K in liability coverage.
-Requirements may vary based on your rental history, credit and pet ownership.
-Consider how much property you want covered, weather risks, crime in your area and if you own a pet.
+Renters insurance isn’t required by law in Alabama, but many landlords ask for at least $100,000 in liability coverage.
+Requirements can vary based on your rental history, credit, and pet ownership.
+Think about how much personal property you want covered, local weather risks, crime in your area and whether you have a pet.

-Use our calculator below to determine your ideal personal property limits and how much renters insurance you need.
+Use our renters insurance estimate calculator below to determine your ideal personal property limits and how much renters insurance you need.

 Personal Property Coverage Calculator